COPtoLON/Knowledgebase/7. Applied Mathematics/TimeSeries.md

 ### Autoregressive model (AR)
 https://en.wikipedia.org/wiki/Autoregressive_model

-### Moving average model (MA)

-### Autoregressive moving average model (ARMA)

-ARMA, autoregressive-moving-average(ARMA) models, are a way to describe weakly stationary stochastic processes.
-A tool for understanding a series and predicting future values.

-Its components are:

 **AR(p) - the autoregressive model of the p'th order:**
 $$X_t = (\sum_{i=1}^p \alpha_i X_{t-i}) + \epsilon_t$$
 Where $\alpha_i$ are the parameters of the model and $\epsilon_t$ is white noise, simply a normal random variable.